 Most businesses are not in high risk flood zones.
 They are in low to moderate risk flood zones.
 Because many banks don’t require building owners to purchase flood insurance if the building is not in a high risk zone, a majority don’t.
 This is why you hear about so many people who are left to fend for themselves after a flood.
 It’s because they haven’t purchased flood insurance.
 Just because the bank doesn’t require you to have flood insurance doesn’t mean that you don’t need it.
 The reality is that the only true way to know for sure if you need it, is after a flood happens.
 And by then if you haven’t purchased flood insurance, it’s too late.

 So now that you know what a 100 year flood is and the risks of flooding in low to moderate risk areas, what are you going to do?
 Is the risk of not purchasing flood insurance something that you are okay with?
 Better yet, ask yourself if you’d be okay with that after a flood occurs?
 Floods and insurance is complicated.
-Get in touch with Insurance Associates, a Marsh & McLennan Agency LLC Company where our professionals have the knowledge and resources to lead you out of troubled waters.
+Get in touch with Marsh & McLennan Agency, known locally as Insurance Associates Company where our professionals have the knowledge and resources to lead you out of troubled waters.

 William (BJ) Westner Jr., CPCU, CRIS